Skip to main content

 • Burn/Trauma

-• Minnesota Poison Control Center in Minneapolis (dependent on-site availability)
+• Toxicology Rotation – Minnesota Poison Control Center; Minneapolis, MN (dependent on availability)

 Longitudinal Rotations